smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-### Releasing the Module (6.0+ only)
+#### Releasing the Module (RPC 6.0+ only)
 When the user no longer needs control over a module, you should release the module so other users can control it.
+If you do not release the module, other users who would otherwise be able to control the module may be rejected from doing so.

 @![iOS]
 ##### Objective-C